yclas/guides/docs/Technical-modify-or-create-a-theme.md

 -   Not all the views are in all the themes, if one is not present in your theme you can copy it from /themes/default/views/
 -   /themes/THEMENAME/css/ and /themes/THEMENAME/js/ contains the CSS/JS styles of the site.

-We hope that you find this information useful!
+We hope that you find this information useful.

-Kind regards,
-Yclas team